 - Collection from your hotel – most hotels in central Kota Kinabalu is only a short stroll to Jesselton Point Jetty.

 What do I need to bring on my diving days?

 - Swimwear – Please be ready to get wet straight away 🙂

 - Money, in case you want ice cream…

 Notes – PADI Scuba Diver Course, Kota Kinabalu, Sabah

-Please note that you need to have a minimum of 18 hours free after diving before flying on a plane, or changing altitude greater than 300 metres, in line with PADI safety standards.
+Please note that you need to have a minimum of 18 hours free after diving before flying on a plane, or changing altitude more significant than 300 metres, in line with PADI safety standards.